GeorgiPasev347/WebBooks/README.md

-ASP.NET project where you can Add,Edit and Delete books
+In this ASP.NET project you have the ability to Create,Edit and Delete a book you choose.//followed a tutorial